saraz28/frontend-nanodegree-mobile-portfolio/README.md

 Optimize online portfolio for speed, optimize the critical rendering path and make this page render as quickly as possible by applying techniques.
 ## Getting Started
 first of all clone or download it as a zip file.
-1. To run your local server on your phone
+1. To run your local server on your phone.
 ```
 $> cd /path/to/your-project-folder
 $> python -m SimpleHTTPServer 8080